-To the best of authors' knowledge, there are no known practical perfect hashing schemes that approach the random coding achievability bound in average rate while maintaining a sub-exponential build time in $k$.
-In term of rate, in the perfect hashing literature, it is often assumed that the total number of keys, $n$, is such that $\log(n) \ll k$.
-This means that both the achievability and converse bounds for both the fixed- and the variable-length cases are $O(k)$.
+To the best of the authors' knowledge, there are no known practical perfect hashing schemes that approach the random coding achievability bound in average rate while maintaining a sub-exponential build time in $k$.
+In terms of rate, in the perfect hashing literature, it is often assumed that the total number of keys, $n$, is such that $\log(n) \ll k$.
+This means that both the achievability and converse bounds for both the fixed and the variable-length cases are $O(k)$.
 Due to this, the metric used for storage space is ``bits per key", which is the coefficient of linear scaling in $k$.
 For the case of $b=k$ the best known construction with non-exponential build time is the boolean satisfiability (SAT) based method presented in \cite{weaver2019constructing} which has an average storage space of $1.83k$, as opposed to the $\log(e)k \approx 1.44k$ scaling shown to be achievable by Theorem \ref{thm:fixed_achieve_bound}.
 This implementation has both a build time of less than 1 second and a query time in the hundreds of nanoseconds for $k=2^{16}$ in modern hardware, making it suitable for low-latency applications.